img 1061

 Marantz CD-52 “Too Old, Can’t Be Fixed, Throw Away” CD Player Repair!

 By the way, subscribe to ensure you don’t miss out on updates and some very nice equipment I’m about to list in my store.
-I’ve just purchased a new end-game class A power amplifier (Thanks Pierre, end of one era, beginning of a great new one I hope) and I need to sell a bunch of other great pieces to both pay for and make way for it, that stuff coming soon!
+I’ve just purchased a new end-game class A power amplifier (Thanks, Pierre, end of one era, beginning of a great new one, I hope), and I need to sell a bunch of other great pieces to both pay for and make way for it; that stuff coming soon!

 Background

 So this Marantz CD-52mk2 SE came in as a new customer enquiry, with the lovely owner telling me he’d taken it to a repairer who’d told him what I’ve written in the headline.
-It doesn’t really matter who it was and it’s certainly not a Hall of Shame type of tale, but apart from amusing me, this advice was so wrong that I thought it might be useful to show why, and why advice in and of itself can be so harmful when it comes from the wrong places.
+It doesn’t really matter who it was, though they’ve been featured here before.
+It’s certainly not a Hall of Shame type of tale, but it highlights a disappointing lack of knowledge that’s all too common these days.

 Marantz CD-52